JiawangBian/SC-SfMLearner-Release/README.md

 ## Core contributions
   1. A geometry consistency loss, which makes the predicted depths to be globally scale consistent.
   2. A self-discovered mask, which detects moving objects and occlusions effectively and efficiently.
+  3. The scale-consistent predictions allow for doing Monocular Visual Odometry on long videos.